Responsive Full-Screen Background Image (Simple Example)

 • (B1) First, use margin: 0; padding: 0; to remove the annoying default page spacing.

 • (B2) background-size: cover The background image will cover the entire page.
-You can also set this to contain, specify a percentage or even exact pixels.
+You can also set this to contain, but it will not fill the entire page.

 3. Finally, <main> will serve as foreground content.
 All we are doing here is setting the font and color “as usual”.
 Give it a transparent background so that the text can show up a little better.